Celebrating ELPC 30 Years - 2023 Gala

 Renewable Electricity Standards (RES)

 In 1983, Iowa adopted the nation’s first RES, which set a goal for utilities to generate a certain percentage of the state’s electricity needs from renewable energy.
 Since then, many neighboring states have adopted similar standards, which have been pivotal to the early growth of renewable energy.
-Illinois and Minnesota are now planning over 25% renewable energy by 2025.
-ELPC helps design and advance these and other policies at the state level.
+Illinois is planning for 50% renewable energy by 2040, while Minnesota is planning for 100% renewable energy by 2040.
+ELPC helps design and advance these and similar policies at the state level.
 Once adopted, we work with state utility commissions to design strong implementation rules, which are essential to realizing the policy’s intent.

 Long-term energy planning